-“…to redeem those who were under the law, that we might receive the adoption as sons”
+“…to redeem those who were under the law, that we might receive the adoption as sons.”

 that we might receive the adoption as sons

-The Christian is already in the family but receives privileges as a family heir at his son-placing.
-Jesus put us in place of privilege with God.
+The Christian is already in the family but receives privileges as a family heir at their son-placing.
+Jesus put us in a place of privilege with God.
 God inducts us into the rights of spiritual adulthood because of Christ’s work on the cross.
 This is a privilege that we do not receive by natural descent.

 “Stand fast therefore in the liberty by which Christ has made us free, and do not be entangled again with a yoke of bondage [the law]” (Galatians 5:1).

 Assurance and conviction are characteristics of those who know their standing before God.
 We cannot establish merit before God, but we are responsible for ” walking worthy” of our calling (positional before God; Ephesians 4:1-3; Colossians 3:1-3).